-We selected December 31, 2021 as the date on which to determine our median employee.
-As of that date, we had approximately 1,230 employees.
-For purposes of identifying the median employee, we considered all domestic employees and international employees, whether employed on a full-time, part-time, or seasonal basis.
+We selected December 31, 2022 as the date on which to determine our median employee.
+As of that date, we had approximately 1,148 employees, including our CEO.
+For purposes of identifying the median employee, we considered all domestic employees and international employees, whether employed on a full-time, part-time, or seasonal basis, but excluding our CEO.

-We identified the median employee by examining the 2021 total wages and incentives less non-taxable compensation for all individuals, excluding our CEO, who were employed by the Company on December 31, 2021, the last day of the Company's fiscal year.
+We identified the median employee by examining the 2022 total wages and incentives less non-taxable compensation for all individuals, excluding our CEO, who were employed by the Company on December 31, 2022, the last day of the Company's fiscal year.
 To provide a more uniform comparison between domestic and international employees, we excluded from the consistently applied compensation measure allowances for housing, subsistence, safety bonuses, and transportation provided for employees working in the Middle East.
-Compensation paid in foreign currencies was converted to U.S. dollars based on exchange rates in effect on December 31, 2021.
+Compensation paid in foreign currencies was converted to U.S. dollars based on exchange rates in effect on December 31, 2022.

-Other than as described above, we did not make any assumptions, adjustments, or estimates with respect to compensation, and we did not annualize the compensation for any full-time employees that were not employed by the Company for all of 2021.
+Other than as described above, we did not make any assumptions, adjustments, or estimates with respect to compensation, and we did not annualize the compensation for any full-time employees that were not employed by the Company for all of 2022.
 In determining the annual total compensation of the median employee, we calculated such employee's compensation in accordance with Item 402(c)(2)(x) of Regulation S-K as required pursuant to SEC executive compensation disclosure rules.
-This calculation is the same calculation used to determine total compensation for purposes of the Summary Compensation Table on page 44 with respect to each of the named executive officers.
+This calculation is the same calculation used to determine total compensation for purposes of the Summary Compensation Table for the Year Ended December 31, 2022 on page 38 with respect to each of the named executive officers.